earthly/website/blog/_posts/2021-01-07-migrating-from-travis.md

    - travisci
 topic: ci
 funnel: 2
-excerpt: "Learn why many open-source projects are migrating off of Travis CI and discover alternative options for your project's builds, such as Circle CI and GitHub Actions.
-Find out how to minimize the effort of moving between build platforms and explore the benefits of using neutral build specifications like Makefiles and Dockerfiles or tools like Earthly."
+excerpt: Learn about the recent migration of open-source projects off of Travis CI and discover alternative options for hosting your builds, such as Circle CI and GitHub Actions.
+Find out why this migration is important for the open-source community and how you can minimize the effort of moving your builds in the future.
 ---

 Starting in early December, a mad dash has been underway to migrate open-source projects off of Travis CI.
 What happened and where should you move your project to?